lupuleasa-core/Runeplus/README.md

 ### [Bank Memory](https://runelite.net/plugin-hub/show/bank-memory) ![bank-memory_n4VrxXSdN-Kqaj3aCc3ROskmknTWzRX4ZpMvKKX1vXI](https://github.com/user-attachments/assets/233d947a-07f9-40cf-ab70-5a5132100732)

 - Ability to search your bank while on the go
+- How to use: Click the plugin icon to the plugin menu to the right

 ### [Banked Experience](https://runelite.net/plugin-hub/show/banked-experience) ![banked-experience_pGq7p6etRUhi86tWjZXB5ydrtYP5UBeVGE-BHe2QbuQ](https://github.com/user-attachments/assets/2d913719-2525-4bcb-add3-3422dcec5641)

 - Shows how much Experience is sitting in your bank in ready to be processed materials
+- How to use: Click the plugin icon to the plugin menu to the right

 ### [Bank tag layouts](https://runelite.net/plugin-hub/show/bank-tag-layouts)

 ![example](https://github.com/user-attachments/assets/2a9e4d39-b081-43b0-8374-ec457305fda3)

 - Allows organizing special layouts in your bank
+- How to use: Drag items in your bank to the bar on the left side of your bank

 ### [Monster Loot lookup](https://runelite.net/plugin-hub/show/loot-lookup) ![loot-lookup_zEwJ3325X4o9HgcTYYaQgIsz7tpTynxF3QjfDxkUd1o](https://github.com/user-attachments/assets/c209d1c1-5c57-4207-a28b-16c9f18615c9)

 - See monster loot drops in-game
-- Right-click monster > Click "Loot lookup"
+- How to use: Right-click monster > Click "Loot lookup"

 ### [Monster Menu HP](https://runelite.net/plugin-hub/show/menuhp) ![menuhp_PeOLSG25QGpo1JSXg4Udq3vAEFSaZmjjQ0T4aP_DP6Q](https://github.com/user-attachments/assets/1fb98d7b-5eed-4daa-b496-9add80dfdb12)